Vibe Coding11 min readby agent-kay

 ---

-Agents are role-based subagents with per-role model assignments. cto-lead runs on Opus for architectural decisions. gap-detector runs on Sonnet for cheap, fast comparisons. code-analyzer is read-only.
-Each agent defines its own memory scope, max turns, and disallowed tools — so "review the design" and "critique the implementation" are not the same model call with different prompts, they are different agents with different capabilities and cost profiles.
+Agents are role-based subagents, each tied to its own model. cto-lead runs on Opus for design calls. gap-detector runs on Sonnet for cheap, fast comparisons. code-analyzer is read-only.
+Each agent sets its own memory scope, max turns, and blocked tools.
+So "review the design" and "critique the implementation" aren't the same model call with different prompts.
+They're different agents with different powers and costs.

-Hooks intercept lifecycle events.
-21 events across 6 layers: SessionStart, PreToolUse, PostToolUse, UserPromptSubmit, TaskCompleted, PreCompact, and more. bkit uses hooks for context injection (so every session starts with PDCA state in scope), audit logging, destructive-op blocking, and token ledger accounting.
+Hooks catch lifecycle events.
+21 events across 6 layers: SessionStart, PreToolUse, PostToolUse, UserPromptSubmit, TaskCompleted, PreCompact, and more. bkit uses hooks to inject context (so every session starts knowing the PDCA state), to log audits, to block destructive commands, and to count tokens.

-MCP servers (two of them) expose structured tools so the model does not reason about state from memory alone. bkit-pdca offers bkit_pdca_status, bkit_plan_read, bkit_design_read, bkit_metrics_get. bkit-analysis offers bkit_gap_analysis, bkit_code_quality, bkit_regression_rules.
-They read from durable files in .bkit/state/, so session restarts never lose PDCA state.
+MCP servers (two of them) hand the model structured tools so it doesn't have to remember state on its own. bkit-pdca offers bkit_pdca_status, bkit_plan_read, bkit_design_read, bkit_metrics_get. bkit-analysis offers bkit_gap_analysis, bkit_code_quality, bkit_regression_rules.
+They read from real files in .bkit/state/, so closing a session never loses the PDCA state.

-The composition is what makes it work.
-Skills expose verbs, agents execute them, hooks guard the edges, MCP servers persist state.
-No single piece is exotic; the leverage is in how they fit together.
+The mix is what makes it work.
+Skills are the verbs, agents do the work, hooks guard the edges, and MCP servers save state.
+No single piece is fancy.
+The win is in how they fit.

 Install and first run